The Magnus Archives takes the standard weekly horror anthology podcast format and gives it an exciting overhaul.

 The show takes place on a radio station based on the campus of Alexandria University.

-Each episode is hosted by the enigmatic and ultimately quite charming Morning Wood who takes us through the latest events that have happened at the university, as well as delivers some of the truly creepy stories that lie dormant in the Alexandria Archives themselves.
+Each episode is hosted by the enigmatic and ultimately quite charming Morning Wood, who takes us through the latest events at the university and delivers some of the genuinely creepy stories that lie dormant in the Alexandria Archives themselves.

-This is a truly strange and crazy series that is bound to make for a perfect remedy for your Magnus Archives cravings.
+This bizarre and crazy series will make for a perfect remedy for your Magnus Archives cravings.

 The show is very similar but is different enough to be unique and stand up on its own merit.

 Listen on alexandriaarchives.com.

 One thing that sets The Truth apart from its considerable competition is its ability to tell stories in a truly cinematic and epic manner.

 Listening to the show feels like listening to a movie made just for your ears!

 The show focuses on telling a different story in each episode, each with such an intensity that you won’t be able to help but become completely engrossed in the narrative.